Towards Improved Hand Care in the Kingdom of Bhutan

 To view our fundraising events which have helped raise the vitally needed funds, click on the links below.

+To make a donation, please visit our 'Dontate to Bhutan Fund' page.
 (Please note that 100% of donations go directly to the medical work and equipment in Bhutan.
 Monetary donations over $2.00 are tax deductible through the Southern Adelaide Health Institute – Bhutan Fund.)